TKDuff/Rust-Plotting-Tool/Notes.md

 When zoom out straight away the plot contains less detail

 This also happens for the Adwin strategy pattern, the exact same problem with zooming in/out

+## 06-01-23
+Split in the road reached, when instatiating 'my_app' with two genetics, MyApp<T,U> 3 possible specific types for each.
+So for DataStrategy there exists Count, Interval and Adwin.
+Thus Rust cannot infer specific types for the genric parameters in MyApp<T, U>, since three possible combinations each

+So the problem is, the user agrument for the type of strategy to be used, "count", "interval" or "adwin", is known at runtime.
+This run-time input means rust does not know the type of the generics at compile time, thus dynamic distpatch must be used.
+Dynamic dispatch allows for code that can operate on different types that implement a particular trait without knowing their concrete types at compile time

+For now will use dynamic dispatch, later try implement static dispatch for time saving, if can't to that use **enum_dispatch** - https://crates.io/crates/enum_dispatch check **DynamicDispatchTalk**

+Now using dynamic dispatch, matches user input 'count','adwin','interval' and instantite appropritate 'MyApp' with correct concrete types.
+Have to wrap in RW-Lock, ensuring thread safety